 The work around is to open the same screen in a separate tab, then click the link, resulting in two different screens in the same system.
 Be warned!
 If you do this, you must close all windows before logging off, or you run the risk of leaving your session active on that computer and locking records!
 Here are the directions for each browser:

-- Internet Explorer – right mouse click and choose “Duplicate tab”
+- Edge – right mouse click and choose “Duplicate tab”

 - Firefox ESR – hold down the “Control” button while clicking on the reload icon next to the URL

 - Google Chrome – right mouse click on the browser tab and choose “Duplicate”

 - Apple Safari – use the “cmd” and “L” keys at the same time

 Often you have multiple tabs in your browser, but would rather have multiple windows.
 Some browsers have commands for changing a tab to a new window, but there is a simple technique that works for all supported browsers.
 Hold down the left-mouse button on the tab you want to move to a new window, then pull the tab down (or just shake the mouse).
 A new window will open with that tab on it.

 Changing windows to tabs

 Now, suppose you have too many windows open and want to put the tabs back together into less windows.
 Click and hold the browser tab with the left-mouse button.
 Drag the tab over to the browser window where you want it, and drop it next to the tabs of that window.

 On many of the longer forms and screens, it would be ideal to also have the toolbar or buttons at the bottom of the screen.
 Pressing the Control and Home buttons on the keyboard at the same time will take the browser all the way back to the top of the page.